 If you’re investing in digital ad campaigns, every dollar counts.
 But how do you know what’s working, how to improve and where to optimise the campaigns for better returns and less waste?

-Tracking the click-through rate, cost per click and conversions only give you part of the story.
+Tracking the click-through rate, cost per click and conversions only give you part of the story when it comes to your marketing strategy.

 Take this example: